Have you ever wondered how long for soldering iron to heat up?

 These types of soldering irons are made to operate in advanced applications.
 The soldering iron temperature will drop when in contact with a large thermal mass.
 The system sensors allow it to remain steady.
 It used a thermostat on the tip to keep the temperature steady.

-The thermostat is responsible to keep elements on and off while running.
+The thermostat is responsible for keeping elements on and off while running.

 5. Soldering tweezers